ThatMightyGuy/ThatMightyGuy/README.md

 - I am Ely, and I am doing useful stuff.
-Well, for a limited amount of useful.
+Well, for a given amount of useful.
 - I’m interested in computery stuff.
-And some games, they're kinda fun at times lol
+And some games, who am I lying to.
-- I’m currently studying CS.
+- I’m studying CS.
 It's going good so far.
 - How to reach me?
 Message me on https://vk.com/thatmightyguy